PepinCS/Automatic_emails/README.md

 ## If the app closes unexpectedly while you try to send emails

 There is probably a problem with the code.
 The most usual issue is that the google account password has been changed or the double-factor authentification has been disabled.
 To know what the error is I advise you to run the app from a python terminal.
 You have to follow the "How to Modify the Code" procedure, and run mails_Pépin_app.py in VSCode for the app to appear, the error should appear on your terminal.
 This shouldn't normally happen, if the sending is a little long... just wait ;-)
+And if you just want to use the app without looking at the code, contact a developer or oen an issue on the repository !
+(Don't hesitate to open one if you have ideas for new features or improvements also !)

 ## How to Modify the Code (For Developers only, don't bother reading that if coding disgusts you)